-LGA1200 is the latest Intel socket supported by the newer 10th generation Intel processors.
-Therefore, if you plan to build a basic PC for home or for office and you need both Bluetooth and WiFi, then this is highly recommended.
+LGA1200 is the latest Intel socket supported by the newer 10th and 11th generation Intel processors.
+Therefore, if you plan to build a basic PC for home or for office and you need both Bluetooth and WiFi, then this is highly recommended for the newer systems.

-Just make sure that you pair this motherboard with a low – mid range processor i.e Core i3 or Core i5 since this motherboard has a phase power design of only 4+2 VRMs.
+Just make sure that you pair this motherboard with a low – mid range processor i.e Core i3 or Core i5 since this motherboard chipset does not offer overclocking.
 High performance and workstation grade processors require a more robust motherboard to perform stably.

 With that said, the motherboard offers minimal specs including only a single PCIe x16 slot for your primary GPU and 2 x PCIe x1 slots.
-It also offers only a single HDMI port for monitor connectivity.
-If you want to connect more monitors, you will have to invest in a cheap dedicated graphics card.
+It also offers a plethora of video output ports including HDMI, VGA, DVI-D for a multiple monitor display setup directly through the motherboard without the need of having a dedicated GPU.

 Also Read: Best Motherboards with M.2 Slots